 Jamie Samdahl is a poet and naturalist from Princeton, Massachusetts.

-A graduate of Smith College, she studied American Music History, Buddhism, and Poetry.
+An alumna of Smith College, she studied American Music History, Buddhism, and Poetry.
 At Smith she had the honor of working closely with poets Ellen Doré Watson and Joan Larkin.
-During her time at Smith, Samdahl won the 92nd annual Glascock Poetry Competition, as well as the Tryon Prize for Writing and the Elizabeth Babcock Poetry Prize.
+Before graduating, Samdahl won the 92nd annual Glascock Poetry Competition, as well as the Tryon Prize for Writing and the Elizabeth Babcock Poetry Prize.

-An environmentalist as much as a poet, Samdahl has worked in natural resource interpretation and environmental education since earning her bachelor’s degree in the spring of 2015.
-Samdahl has taught at Rocky Mountain National Park in Colorado, New Hampshire State Parks, and Sequoia & Kings Canyon National Parks in California.
-She is a certified Wilderness First Responder, Leave No Trace Trainer, and winner of the 2017 Walter Fry Award for Excellence in Interpretation.
+An environmentalist as much as a poet, Jamie has worked in natural resource interpretation and environmental education since earning her bachelor’s degree in the spring of 2015.
+Jamie has taught at Rocky Mountain National Park, New Hampshire State Parks, and Sequoia & Kings Canyon National Parks.
+In 2017, she was awarded Walter Fry Award for Excellence in Interpretation.